That afternoon crash isn’t a law of nature. You choose it yourself, every single day.

 - 1 tablespoon of apple cider vinegar in water before the pasta: peak around 125 mg/dL

-Why this isn’t only about energy
+Why this isn’t just about energy

-Unstable blood sugar messes with everything:
+Unstable blood sugar f*cks with everything:

-The glucose-conscious-living strategy (that actually works)
+The glucose-aware living strategy (that actually works)

 Level 1: the basics (start here)